realA10001986/Time-Circuits-Display/README.md

 If the TCD, perhaps along with other props such as Flux Capacitor or SID, is mounted in a car, there are a few things to be considered:

-- There is no point in attempting to connect a WiFi network.
+- There is no point in attempting to connect to a WiFi network, there most likely isn't one.
 - If the TCD acts as WiFi access point for Flux Capacitor and/or SID, it should boot quickly so that the other props can connect to it as soon as possible.

 This is what *car mode* is for: If enabled, the TCD will always boot in AP mode, regardless of a configured WiFi network.
 This speeds up booting.